 2. Seek knowledge.
 After you’ve doubted traditional beliefs and dogmas, you’ll be ready to start your journey towards knowledge.
 Seek to acquire knowledge from anywhere you can, whether that is from books, podcasts, documentaries or anything else that you find helpful — but always remember to think critically and be open to change.

-Knowledge becomes wisdom only once applied, otherwise it is just an unnecessary burden.
-Many people boast about their knowledge and they preach a lot, but they don’t practice what they preach.
-If you want to be honest with yourself and others, seek to embody your knowledge and express your values and ideas by your very way of living.
+3. Apply your knowledge.
+Knowledge can turn into wisdom only after it’s applied, otherwise it is just an unnecessary burden.
+Many people like to boast about their knowledge and they preach theory a lot, but they rarely practice what they preach.
+If you want to find out whether what know is useful or not, be sure to practice it in your day-to-day life.

-Once you apply your knowledge, it’s very likely that you’ll find out that you’ve made mistakes.
-Society has conditioned us to believe that making mistakes is something bad that we need to keep away from, but highly intelligent people have realized that making mistakes is exactly what is helping us to become wise, by showing us which are the wrong paths to avoid in life, and which direction to take in order to overcome the obstacles that are hindering our way.
+4. Learn from your mistakes.
+Once you apply your knowledge, it’s very likely that you’ll make plenty of mistakes.
+Society has conditioned us to believe that making mistakes is some sort of an evil thing that we need to avoid at all costs.
+On the contrary, highly intelligent people have realized that making mistakes is exactly what is helping us to become better problem solvers.
+How?
+By showing us what is right from wrong, and thus allowing us to make better choices in life.

-No matter how many mistakes you’ve made in the past and how many times you’ve failed, what lies in the here and now is what is most important.
-Nobody is perfect, and failure is a necessary part of life.
-So learn from your past but don’t be attached to it — always move forward, without regrets.
-Learning to let go of the past will allow you to evolve into something better out of yourself and adapt to new circumstances, without being held back by mental and emotional constraints.
+5. Let go of the past.
+No matter how many mistakes you’ve made in the past, or how many times you’ve failed, the here and now is what matters most.
+Nobody is perfect and failure is a necessary part of life.
+So learn from your past, but don’t be attached to it — always move forward, no matter what.
+Learning to let go of the past will give you the freedom to adapt to change and evolve, regardless of the obstacles you might come across along your way.